triton-inference-server/server/docs/inference_protocols.md

 protocols](https://github.com/kserve/kserve/tree/master/docs/predict-api/v2)
 that have been proposed by the [KServe project](https://github.com/kserve).
-To fully enable all capabilities Triton also implements a number [HTTP/REST and GRPC extensions](https://github.com/triton-inference-server/server/tree/main/docs/protocol) to the KServe inference protocol.
+To fully enable all capabilities Triton also implements [HTTP/REST and GRPC extensions](https://github.com/triton-inference-server/server/tree/main/docs/protocol) to the KServe inference protocol.
+GRPC protocol also provides a bi-directional streaming version of the inference RPC to allow a sequence of inference requests/responses to be sent over a GRPC stream.
+We typically recommend using the unary version for inference requests.
+The streaming version should be used only if the situation demands it.
+Some of such use cases can be:

+* Assume a system with multiple Triton server instances running behind a Load Balancer.
+If a sequence of inference requests is needed to hit the same Triton server instance, a GRPC stream will hold a single connection throughout the lifetime and hence ensure the requests are delivered to the same Triton instance.
+* If the order of requests/responses needs to be preserved over the network, a GRPC stream will ensure that the server receives the requests in the same order as they were sent from the client.

-The HTTP/REST and GRPC protcols provide endpoints to check server and model health, metadata and statistics.
+The HTTP/REST and GRPC protocols also provide endpoints to check server and model health, metadata and statistics.
 Additional endpoints allow model loading and unloading, and inferencing.
 See the KServe and extension documentation for details.

 ### HTTP Options
 Triton provides the following configuration options for server-client network transactions over HTTP protocol.